Remy's Ratatouille Adventure: Ride technology

-The attraction uses LPS trackless ride technology, similar to Mickey & Minnie's Runaway Railway and Mystic Manor.
+The attraction uses LPS trackless ride technology, same as Rise of the Resistance, Mickey & Minnie's Runaway Railway and Mystic Manor.
 The ride uses rat-shaped vehicles to automatically slide across the ground with no track.
-It also contains 3D dome segments of the ride that the vehicles ride into.
-Different scent effects are employed in each room of the ride, similar to Soarin'.
+It also contains 3D dome segments of the ride that the vehicles ride into, though it was announced in the Fall of 2025 that both versions would be dropping their 3D effects in favor of 2D animation.
+Different scent effects are employed in each room of the ride.